Deeplite/neutrino/docs/engine.rst

 level
 ^^^^^

-    The engine has three levels of optimization for you to control how much computing resources you want to allocate to the process.
+    The engine has two levels of optimization for you to control how much computing resources you want to allocate to the processs: Level 1 and Level 3.
 By default it is on level 1.
 Please note that level 3 may take roughly twice as long to complete than level 1, but level 3 will produce a more compressed result.
 Currently, the engine only supports level 1 for object detection tasks.
 This option is not available for `optimization=latency`.